nochtjs/nocht/docs/index.md

       link: /packages/

 features:
+  - icon: 🧑‍💻
-  - title: jQuery-like
+    title: jQuery-like
     details: Smell that?
-That's the smell of the old days
+That's the smell of the old days.
+I thought they would smell better...
+  - icon: 🛟
-  - title: Type Safe
+    title: Type Safe
-    details: Built with TypeScript through and through
+    details: Built with TypeScript through and through.
+Always know what is being sent your way.
+  - icon: 🌳
-  - title: Modular
+    title: Modular
-    details: Only import what you need
+    details: Only import what you need, Nocht aims to be as tree-shakeable as possible
 ---